ysmood/umi/readme.md

 [![Build Status](https://travis-ci.org/ysmood/umi.svg)](https://travis-ci.org/ysmood/umi)

-Umi is a high performance lightweight memory-disk combined cache lib.
+Umi is a high performance LRU cache lib.

 Different from other libs, Umi will automatically calculate the memory size of random data structure for you, and limit the number of items by the total bytes of them,